Characters of Henry Danger and Danger Force: Herman

 Herman (Antonio D. Charity) the father of Mika and Miles.

 Celia

 Celia (Siobhan Murphy) is the mother of Bose and wife of Vice Mayor Willard.
 Like Bose, Celia has a ditzy personality.
-The episode "Chapa's Phone Home" reveals that Celia is the reason why Bose was responsible for not getting Chapa's phone back to her 8 years ago because Celia didn't want to be late for her date with Vice Mayor Willard.

 Archduke Fernando

 Archduke Fernando (Joe Gillette) is the Archduke of the neighbouring town Rivalton.

 Lil' Dynomite

 Lil' Dynomite / Buddy Fudgers (Mitchell Berg in normal form and Dark Dynomite, Tommy Walker as Big Dark Dynomite) is a wannabe sidekick.
 The Mayor of Neighborville offered to Kid Danger to have Lil' Dynomite to be his sidekick if he relocates to Neighborville.

-In Danger Force, Captain Man's temporary sidekick after the Danger Force don't hang out with him in his self-titled episode.

-It was later revealed in "Ray Forgives" that Buddy suffers from truth sweats and that his father is Drex.
-In "The Battle of Swellview", Buddy's alias of Lil' Dynomite is discovered by Credenza as she tricks him into attacking Danger Force.
-They reveal the truth to him about his mom and her connection with the Cell.
-When the hero slayer arrives, Lil' Dynomite is possessed by the hero slayer as it goes around stealing souls from everyone as Dark Dynomite.
-With help from Credenza, Danger Force managed to get the hero slayer out of Lil' Dynomite.
-Once the hero slayer is shot back into its comet by ShoutOut, Buddy goes to live with his father who gains custody of him.
+It was later revealed in "Ray Forgives" that Buddy is the son of Drex.
+In "The Battle of Swellview", Buddy is possessed by the hero slayer, who takes the name Dark Dynomite and begins stealing the souls of others.
+With help from Credenza, Danger Force manage to exorcise the hero slayer from Lil' Dynomite and return it to space.
+Buddy goes to live with his father, who gains custody of him.